RomanoLab/ista/docs/source/api/owl2.rst

 The ``ista.owl2`` module provides the main Python interface to the high-performance C++ OWL2 library.

 .. note::
-   This is the recommended interface for all new OWL2 ontology work in ista.
+   This is the recommended interface for all OWL2 ontology work in ista.
-   See :doc:`../user_guide/owl2_interfaces` for comparison with owlready2.
+   See :doc:`../user_guide/owl2_interfaces` for detailed documentation.

 Module Overview
 ---------------